PUBLISHED February 22nd, 2019 06:00 am | UPDATED February 7th, 2020 07:08 pm

-If you’re a fan of Kilo Kitchen, you’d be familiar with their previous outlet tucked away by the river at Kampong Bugis.
+If you’re a fan of Kilo Kitchen, you’d be familiar with their previous outlet tucked away by the Kallang River at Kampong Bugis.
 Finally having relocated to a more accessible destination at Duxton, Kilo not only offers a revamped space but a new menu as well.
 Fans need not worry though, many of Kilo’s classics are still on the menu with minor tweaks.

 The interiors of the new venue echo the old – they’ve kept their signature raw cement wall and flooring design.
 The bare walls accentuate the earthy tones found across the cosy furniture and the pops of yellow, inviting reds, and lush greens add a fresh touch.
 While the Rochor River will be missed, their tall glass panelled doors open up to give the same bright and inviting environment, perfect for lounging in.